Do Expunged Records Show Up on Background Checks?

 It is unethical for background check agencies to report on convictions that have been purposefully erased.
 This is why expunged records don’t show up on background checks.
 Individuals usually earn the right to get their records cleared, so it’s not fair to report on crimes that the court deemed erasable.

 Just because it’s unethical to report on hidden records doesn’t mean it never happens, however.
-Courts will clear a record in their official system, but that record may still remain in the databases of some credit reporting agencies.
-This means an erased record could end up in a screening report on accident, which could harm an applicant’s chances of getting hired.
+Courts will clear a record in their official system, but that record may still remain in the databases of some consumer reporting agencies.
+This means an erased record could result in a screening report on accident, which could harm an applicant’s chance of being onboarded.

 At One Source, we search real-time criminal records directly from the courts.
 This means we provide you the most current information on an individual or record.
 We want to give you the best understanding of who is applying for your organization while respecting the wishes of the court and the applicant.
 Sifting through criminal records can be tricky and pose ethical issues, but One Source has your back and will help you make the best choices.
 We can help you put together a screening plan that’s right for your organization—contact our Client Relations team today.